onlyem91/marathonv5/README.md

+# MARATHON - Develop
+This is were I keep some custom additions to the Jalian Marathon software.

 # MARATHON - Test Automation for Java/Swing and Java/FX applications

 Marathon is a tool for recording, replaying, refactoring test cases for Java GUI programs developed using Swing or FX components.
 Marathon consists of an editor, a recorder and a player.
 Marathon records the test cases in an easy to read and maintainable format using JRuby.
 The test cases can be run either through the UI or in batch mode.